 Students placed in an “Ineligible” status will receive a separate email notification.
 Students with extenuating circumstances beyond their control may submit an appeal to the Financial Aid Office.
-The last day to submit an appeal for the fall 2017 semester is November 10, 2017.
+The last day to submit an appeal for the spring 2018 semester is April 6, 2018.

 Satisfactory Academic Progress Appeals

 Students who need to appeal an ineligible status may use the Satisfactory Academic Progress packet which includes the Appeal Procedures, Appeal Form, Academic Plan Success Contract and Academic Advisor Assessment.
 The entire packet should be turned into the Office of Financial Aid along with supporting documentation and a written statement.
 Students currently on probation will need to complete an Academic Advisor Assessment each semester.

 - Satisfactory Academic Progress Appeal Packet (PDF) – for students appealing an ineligible Satisfactory Academic Progress status